 From 8-bit micros to classic Mac and Unix systems, as well as OS X and iOS, Mark Dalrymple had been programming for years at large companies including AOL and Google.
 Cofounder of the international Mac and iOS programming community CocoaHeads, he is now a programmer and instructor at the Big Nerd Ranch.
-For Behind the Code, he discusses how it all started with programming and CocoaHeads, how developing relationships helped him to build his career, and why including your hobbies on your résumé can make all the difference when applying for a job!
+While attending the 2018 edition of dotSwift, Behind the Code discussed with him how it all started with programming and CocoaHeads, how developing relationships helped him to build his career, and why including your hobbies on your résumé can make all the difference when applying for a job!

 Apple II as the trigger

 My first dream job when I was a kid was being a physician, being a doctor like my dad.
 But he brought an Apple II home one day when I was in high school and it was like, “No I don’t want to do medicine anymore, I want to be a programmer.”

 Right after college I went to work for a small start-up on the east coast of the United States.
 It was called Visix Software and they essentially did Macintosh-style programming and created toolkits and apps, but for Unix workstations.
 I spent five years there and that formed the core of pretty much everything I’ve done since.
 It was a shop that had a very strong emphasis on performance.
 So the CEO of the company was just obsessed with software performance, and it was absolutely essential for me to understand computation complexity and how that can affect software development, as well as look at not only micro optimizations but the whole gestalt of a system.

 Founding CocoaHeads as a way of meeting programmers